Osyalaezi/github.io-osyalaezi/README.md

 Country: Focus on specific countries to analyze number of students.

-online vs fulltime: Drill down to the number and percentage of online and fulltime student.
+online vs fulltime: Drill down to the number and percentage of online and fulltime students.

 **Key findings:**

+This dashboard serves as a crucial tool for the university's management team, providing clear, actionable insights that drive informed

+decision-making and strategic planning to improve teaching,shape campus resources and boost enrollment by identifying which course need

+changes.

 **Dashboard Overview:**
 ![students_survey.png#](students_survey.png)